-In a recent Nebraska BeefWatch article, Extension Beef Educator Aaron Berger and Beef Systems Specialist Mary Drewnoski shared that winter tetany is something we need to keep an eye on just as closely as we do grass tetany, especially for fall calving cows.
+In a recent Nebraska BeefWatch article, Extension Beef Educator Aaron Berger and Livestock Systems Specialist Mary Drewnoski shared that winter tetany is something we need to keep an eye on just as closely as we do grass tetany, especially for fall calving cows.
 During the winter months, a low magnesium diet can be just as big of an issue as in the spring.

 Grass, alfalfa, and cereal grains harvested for hay can all be low in magnesium.
 When they make up a majority of an animals diet and no additional magnesium is supplemented, tetany can be once again a concern.
 Getting a hay test with mineral analysis can easily show if this is an issue of concern.
 If tests come back showing less than 0.15% magnesium, the hay is deficient.

 Because high levels of potassium interfere with the body’s ability to absorb magnesium, forages that are high in potassium (greater than 2.5%) are at even higher risk.
 Another mineral to look at is calcium.
 Calcium can act as a sort of buffer, limiting the impact of high potassium.
 Tests showing calcium levels below 0.4% are considered low.
 In lactating animals, like fall calving cows, this drain on magnesium and calcium from milk production throws these imbalances off even more.

 If you think your animals are at risk for winter tetany, there are preventative measures you can take.
 First, make sure animals have plenty of salt.
 Sodium is important in transporting magnesium into the cell, so an adequate supply of salt is critical to proper magnesium utilization.